numerai/example-scripts/README.md

 The example script model will produce a `validation_predictions.csv` file which you can upload at https://numer.ai/tournament to get model diagnostics.

 > TIP: The example_model.py script takes ~45-60 minutes to run.
-In the mean time, we recommend
+In the mean time, you can upload
+> `example_diagnostic_predictions.csv` to get diagnostics immediately.
+We also recommend
 > reading the [Next Steps](#next-steps) section

 ![upload-diagnostics](https://github.com/numerai/example-scripts/blob/chris/update-example-scripts/media/upload_diagnostics.gif)